World’s Largest Pizza And Other Record-Breaking Dishes

 3. World’s largest causa

 Ever tasted causa?
 It is a delicious Peruvian appetiser made of potatoes and served cold.
 It is more like a combination of sour and spicy potato salad, which is also usually gluten and dairy free.
-As such, it naturally aligns with the dietary requirements of different individual diets.
+As such, it naturally aligns with the dietary requirements of different individuals.

 4. World’s largest avocado salad